 ‘Female genital mutilation’ (FGM), no matter the type or severity, is officially considered child abuse.
 A raft of measures were introduced in the UK via the Serious Crime Act 2015 in response to what has been termed a ‘silent epidemic’ of FGM.
 Despite being promoted by the police as ‘Community Driven Solutions’ many within those targeted communities find them hugely problematic.

-Among the measures is Mandatory Reporting (MR) which is contentious and I’ve written about this here and here.
+Among the measures is Mandatory Reporting (MR) which is contentious and which I’ve written about here and here.
 With MR, regulated health and social care practitioners and teachers are required to report known and suspected cases of FGM direct to the police within 48 hours.
 Or else.

 Another measure, and the subject of this piece, are FGM Protection Orders (FGMPO’s).

 FGM has been high in people’s consciousness for some years now.
 By July 2015, ‘a huge cultural shift in the way communities view the practice’ was said to have been wrought.
 Some however, believe this change had already happened, voluntarily, within traditionally affected immigrant communities.
 But demands that ‘something be done’ had been issued and were heard.

 FGMPO’s came into force in July 2015 and were designed to provide a civil alternative to criminal prosecutions.
 Originally intended to start in October 2015, they were fast-tracked for implementation to protect girls before the school summer holidays (the so called ‘cutting season’).
 And to address the supposed ‘tip of the iceberg’ problem.

 Applications are made to and granted by family courts in England, Wales and Northern Ireland.
 FGMPO’s do not exist in Scotland, although FGM is a criminal offence there also.
 Any number of people can apply for the PO – the person at risk, a local authority, friends, the police, a teacher, a charity or a family member.